sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 and no probabilistic statements are allowed, no matter how much you might want to make them.
-There is a reason why, back in section :doc:`../Ch09/Ch09_HypothesisTesting_05`, I repeatedly warned you *not* to interpret the *p*-value as the probability that the null hypothesit is true.
+There is a reason why, back in section :doc:`../Ch09/Ch09_HypothesisTesting_05`, I repeatedly warned you *not* to interpret the *p*-value as the probability that the null hypothesis is true.
 There is a reason why almost every textbook on statstics is forced to repeat that warning.
 It is because people desperately *want* that to be the correct interpretation.
-Frequentist dogma notwithstanding, a lifetime of experience of teaching undergraduates and of doing data analysis on a daily basis suggests to me that most actual humans think that “the probability that the hypothesit is true” is not only meaningful, it is the thing we care *most* about.
+Frequentist dogma notwithstanding, a lifetime of experience of teaching undergraduates and of doing data analysis on a daily basis suggests to me that most actual humans think that “the probability that the hypothesis is true” is not only meaningful, it is the thing we care *most* about.
 It is such an appealing idea that even trained statisticians fall prey to the mistake of trying to interpret a *p*-value this way.
 For example, here is a quote from an